-- 4-12.
+4-12.
 Economic Data.
 The watershed surrounding the R. F. Henry Project consists of Autauga and Lowndes Counties within Alabama.
-The watershed includes both developed urban and residential land uses and rural land uses within the watershed. - a.
+The watershed includes both developed urban and residential land uses and rural land uses within the watershed.

+a.
 Population.
-The 2010 population of the two counties bordering the R. F. Henry Project totaled 65,870.
-The City of Prattville, located in Autauga County, has a population of 33,960.
+The 2020 population of the two counties bordering the R. F. Henry Project totaled 69,406.
+The City of Prattville, located in Autauga County, had a population of 35,925 in 2019.
 This accounts for more than half the population within the counties.
 The income data for each county is shown in Table 4-4.